double-buffer/elemental/doc/Barriers.md

 - [ ] Do we foresee a function that can commit the pending barriers manually?
 Normally we do it automatically, but it can be useful.

+- [ ] Does the after customization makes any sense?
+For before, it is useful when multiple executecommandlist but after I don't have a scenario.

 ## Examples

 All using the same command list.